Menu

 The Virginia General Assembly included $3.5 million in the state's FY23-FY24 budget to fund studies focused on the Harmful Algae Blooms (HABs) in Lake Anna and the Shenandoah River.
 The funding is included in part B.1 of item 374 in the Budget Bill (House Bill 30).
 The wording in Item 374 of the Budget Bill is as follows: "$3,500,000 shall be provided to the Department of Environmental Quality, collaborating with the Department of Health, to conduct studies of Harmful Algal Blooms occurring in the Shenandoah River and Lake Anna."

 The Virginia Department of Environmental Quality (DEQ) is working with the United States Geological Survey (USGS) to execute the funding and complete the study in both Lake Anna and the Shenandoah River.
-You can keep track of DEQ's efforts at this online link.
+You can keep track of DEQ's efforts on their HAB page.

 Powered by Wild Apricot Membership Software